 Cabinet material is ½” corelight plywood.
-It has high strength, lightweight, and very durable.
+It has high strength, lightweight, and is very durable.

-Cabinet sides are bolted down through the van’s steel floor using special steel “L” plates.
+Cabinet sides are bolted down through the van’s steel floor using 8 to 12 special steel “L” plates.
 Cabinets are also secured to the van’s sides, and other appropriate points.

 We believe our safety record is unsurpassed in the RV industry.

 “One of our two previous Sportsmobiles was tough enough to protect us in a two roll accident – could hardly wait to get this one.
 Every time they have been great people to work with!”

 WARNING – Vehicles with a higher center of gravity such as utility vehicles and vans handle differently than vehicles with a lower center of gravity.
 Utility vehicles and vans are not designed for cornering at high passenger car speeds, just as low-slung sports cars are not designed to perform satisfactorily under off-road conditions.
 Avoid sharp turns, excessive speed or abrupt maneuvers in utility vehicles and vans.
 Failure to drive cautiously could result in an increased risk of loss of vehicle control, vehicle rollover, personal injury, and death.

 WARNING – Loaded vehicles, with a higher center of gravity, may handle differently than unloaded vehicles.
 Do not overload your vehicle.
 Carry heavy loads as low as possible.